Affiliate links on Android Authority may earn us a commission. Learn more.

 The SmartTag has a huge advantage over rival trackers thanks to Samsung's huge smartphone install base.

 What really puts the Samsung Galaxy SmartTag ahead of other portable trackers is the company’s current footprint in the industry.
 The SmartTag isn’t only being tracked by your smartphone, but also by any other Samsung device out there that has the SmartThings app installed.
 It works similarly to Apple’s Find My network.
 Other Samsung handsets will connect to the tracker in the background via Bluetooth LE.
-If a Samsung user walks by your tracker, the location will be updated.
-Having this feature is huge considering Samsung continues to dominate the smartphone market.
+If a Samsung user walks by your tracker, it will update its location.
+Having this feature is huge, considering Samsung continues to dominate the smartphone market, only second to Apple.

 Now, let’s imagine you’re within distance of your tracker.
 Have you ever lost your keys in a couch?
 Maybe your phone?
 Your handset and SmartTag can both be tracked.
-Pressing the button on your SmartTag a couple times can make your phone ring.
+Pressing the button on your SmartTag a couple of times can make your phone ring.
 Likewise, you can use the SmartThings app to make your tracker beep.
 This will ensure you aren’t fumbling through pillows and random objects just to figure out where your stuff went.

 I hate having to worry about recharging devices, and that is a great benefit of using Bluetooth LE 5.0.
 This device can last for months and uses a standard CR2032 coin cell battery.
 These can be found for very cheap in plenty of stores and are easily replaceable.

 One advantage the Samsung Galaxy SmartTag has over its competition is the ability to control your smart home and automate certain tasks.
 It sports a button you can set up with quick commands using the regular SmartThings app to turn the tag into a remote control for your devices.
 Pressing or holding this button can initiate different customizable actions, such as sending a text, turning off your lights, changing location mode, and more.